KarelKubat/jdcal/README.md

 ## Short CLI synopsis

-To install `jdcal` as a CLI tool, run `go install main/jdcal/jdcal.go`.
+To install `jdcal` as a CLI tool, run `make install` or `go install main/jdcal/jdcal.go`.
 After this you can use the utility.
 Start `jdcal` without any arguments to see the usage information.

 ### Conversions between calendars